giocomai/castarter/README.md

   analysis even if the resulting dataset is larger than available memory
 - keeping a textual dataset updated
-- sharing a textual dataset with the wider public through a web interface that enables basic analaysis of the corpus
+- sharing a textual dataset with the wider public through a web interface that enables basic analysis of the corpus
 - conducting basic quality and sanity checks on the textual dataset
 - exporting the dataset to common formats
 - making backup of files, and storing them to a remote location